unoplatform/Uno.Wasm.Bootstrap/doc/features-threading.md

 ### Controlling the browser thread pool size

-By default, the runtime pre-creates a set of 4 Web Workers available to WebAssembly threads, and the .NET Runtime will reuse the workers as threads stop.
+By default, the runtime pre-creates a set of 4 WebWorkers available to WebAssembly threads, and the .NET Runtime will reuse the workers as threads stop.
+This value is used by the `ThreadPool` and `Tasks` subsystems.

 To change the number of threads available to the app, use the following:
 ```xml